 Attendees at this year’s Davos gathering listed climate change as one of their primary concerns.
 They consider it, alongside weapons of mass destruction and cyber vulnerabilities, as having the most potential to cause damage in the year ahead.

 Businesses are starting to take climate change’s potential cost impacts more seriously, a report by the environmental nonprofit CDP shows.
-Coca-Cola is worried about how water shortages will hit production.
-Insurers are bracing for the skyrocketing costs associated with wildfires and hurricanes.
-And even the Walt Disney company is unnerved by the potential impact of soaring temperatures on theme park visits.
+Coca-Cola is worried about how water shortages will hit production; insurers are bracing for the skyrocketing costs associated with wildfires and hurricanes; and even Disney is unnerved by the potential impact of soaring temperatures on theme park visits.

 Despite these concerns, and measures put in place since the landmark 2015 Paris climate accord, the global community has struggled to clamp down on emissions levels.
-After leveling off between 2014 and 2016, emissions rose again in 2017, and look set to have risen a further 2.7% in 2018.
-More worryingly, the UN warned last November that temperatures are set to rise between 3 and 5°C by 2100, blowing past the Paris target of keeping increases below 2°C. The consequences of temperatures rising above 1.5°C are far-reaching.
+After leveling off between 2014-2016, emissions rose again in 2017, and look set to have risen a further 2.7% in 2018.
+More worryingly, the UN warned last November that temperatures are set to rise between 3-5°C by 2100, blowing past the Paris target of keeping increases below 2°C. The consequences of temperatures rising above 1.5°C are far-reaching.

 In his interview, Guterres also touched on unrest in Venezuela, the humanitarian crises in Yemen and Syria, the push for gender parity at the UN, and the global economic slowdown.
 He even dished out on what his favorite book is: John Steinbeck’s East of Eden.